cornell-netlab/MicroP4/README.md

 cd ..
 ```

-It is recommended to install p4c and BMv2 along with μP4C.
+To create executable from μP4-generated P4 program source for v1model, it is required to install p4c.
 #### Install p4c and BMv2
 ```bash
 cd ./extensions/csa/msa-examples/p4c